 Importance of APIC

 Additional paid-in capital may have a higher or lower portion of the company’s Shareholders Capital, depending upon the difference between the issue price and par value.
 It may even be higher than the Paid-in Capital of the Company.
-Before the accumulation of retained earnings, APIC is a major component of the Stock of the company.
-When the company is in losses, and retained earnings are in the negative, Additional Paid-in Capital acts as a protective shield.
+Before the accumulation of retained earnings, APIC was a major component of the Stock of the company.
+When the company is in losses and retained earnings are in the negative, Additional Paid-in Capital acts as a protective shield.

 It is also important because it shows the confidence of investors in the company and also depicts the good management of the company.